quackerd/d2ray/README.md

 If `PRIVATE_KEY` is provided, d2ray uses that key.
 Otherwise, d2ray generates a new key pair and persists it in `/etc/xray/certs/keys`.
 The corresponding public key is always printed to the container log, which clients use to connect.

 To make d2ray regenerate a new key pair, manually delete the key file `/etc/xray/certs/keys` from the mounted volume.

+The same applies to `XHTTP_PATH`, d2ray stores a randomly generated string in `/etc/xray/certs/xpath`.

 ## How To Update?
 - `docker compose down`